'Marvel's Midnight Suns' will not contain any microtransactions

 From free-to-play mobile tie-ins to the live-service nature of Marvel’s Avengers with purchasable cosmetics, microtransactions are a regular staple of Marvel games.
 This however won’t be the case for Midnight Suns.

-“This is meant to be a single-player tactics RPG,” creative director Jake Solomon told NME, indicating that the game will be a complete experience at launch without blindsiding fans with a multitude of extra costumes.
+Asked whether the game would have microtransactions, Midnight Sun’s creative director Jake Solomon said: “This is meant to be a single-player tactics RPG,” and indicated that the game will be a complete experience at launch without blindsiding fans with a multitude of extra costumes.

+Asked whether this meant there would be no cosmetic DLCs or additional extras, Solomon nodded.
+“Right, no. That’s not what we’re aiming for here.”

 This however doesn’t rule out the possibility for additional content post-launch, such as expansions, as Firaxis has done so with its instalments in the XCOM series.

-What’s unique in Midnight Suns is that players will also be able to create their own customisable superhero, referred to only as “The Hunter”, so the game will likely contain RPG elements.
+What’s unique in Midnight Suns is that players will also be able to create their own customisable superhero, referred to only as “The Hunter” who will have over 40 abilities spread across 3 skill branches.

 Midnight Suns got its first gameplay reveal earlier this week (September 1), revealing that it’s not merely following the mould of XCOM but also employs deckbuilding mechanics.
-Gameplay will be composed a team of three, where players will control The Hunter and two other heroes.
+Gameplay will see you running around as a team of three superheroes, where players will control The Hunter and two others.

 Outside of the combat, there is also a hub section called The Alley, although it’s been confirmed that players will not be able to romance any of the characters.